 Efficiency, and Appeal

 Because it is energy-intensive to make compressed hydrogen gas, fuel-cell electric cars aren’t as efficient as their battery-electric cousins.
-But they are, in general, much more efficient and environmentally cleaner over the entire the hydrogen production-to-use cycle than are gasoline or diesel vehicles.
+But they are, in general, much more efficient and environmentally cleaner than gasoline or diesel vehicles.
+You can find more information about some of the additional safety concerns surrounding the use of diesel fuel, including its flash point, on the Storemasta website.

 The major reason several major automakers – Toyota, Honda, Hyundai and Mercedes-Benz chief among them – believe there is a big opportunity in fuel-cell electric cars is that their hydrogen tanks can be filled in about five minutes, versus the hours it takes to recharge a battery-electric car.
 FCEVs also can carry enough energy to keep the car going for about 300 miles, versus 80-120 miles for most battery-electric models.